 Surf’s Up at Cal State’s Endless Pool

-Of course, you can’t actually surf in an Endless Pool.
+Of course, you can’t actually surf in an Endless Pools model.
 You can paddle on a board, and for Newcomer, that’s part of the point.
 According to his years of research, “paddling takes 40 to 50 percent of the time in the water” for a recreational surfer.
 “Actually wave-riding is only 5 percent. … The paddling phase is really where you get the most health benefits.”

 Newcomer spent the last two years doing field research, monitoring recreational surfers in the ocean; preexisting research had only studied professional surfers, so he’s pioneering work that could open new avenues to people who want to get fit but see surfing as a mere hobby.
 While that data gets prepped for publication, he and his team have started to “move forward with the more controlled experiments in the Endless Pool.”